Feel festive with these magical winter days out in the South WestPosted by Sophie Hesp on Nov 08, 2018

 Feel the magic in the air with a festive visit to Corfe Castle.
 With an array of enchanting events taking place throughout December in and around the striking ruins, kick-start your celebrations with the ‘Twelve Days of Christmas Family Quest’ and search for hidden shields scattered throughout the castle to secure an ancient siege coin as your prize.
 Try your hand at Christmas crafts and make your own festive decorations to liven up your home this December, using all natural materials inspired by Corfe Castle and its picturesque countryside surroundings.

-The rugged landscape is transformed into a mesmerising spectacle for the winter solstice on December 21st, where the public are advised to arrive bright and early to secure a spot to sit and watch the sunrise on the shortest day of the year.
-The castle opens at 7:15am, with a £10 entry ticket including breakfast and a hot drink served in the tea rooms after a magical sunrise.
+The rugged landscape is transformed into a mesmerising spectacle for the winter solstice every year, where the public are advised to arrive bright and early to secure a spot to sit and watch the sunrise on the shortest day of the year.

 Dickensian evening in Lostwithiel

-Brave the cold this December and enjoy a Dickensian evening on Thursday 13th December from 6-9pm.
-Lostwithiel’s ever-popular festive event sees its streets filled with crowds of all ages, looking forward to an old-fashioned Christmas experience steeped in Cornish tradition.
+Brave the cold this December and enjoy a Dickensian evening.
+The much loved festive event has been running for over ten years, and shows no signs of slowing down.
+Lostwithiel’s ever popular festive event sees its streets filled with crowds of all ages, looking forward to an old-fashioned Christmas experience steeped in Cornish tradition.
 Church bells open the evening, before a lantern parade and procession of reindeer alpacas lead the way down Lostwithiel’s streets to the heart of the event.
 Stilt walkers and performers bring the evening alive with music and entertainment as the local townspeople line the streets in Dickensian dress.

 Enjoy lashings of mulled wine, late night shopping, traditional fairground rides and a bustling Christmas atmosphere before rounding off the night admiring festive scenes in the Advent Window Trail or soaking up some history at Duchy Palace, open to the public throughout the night.